 Depending on whether you’re cutting fabric, thread, or paper, there’s a pair of scissors that is perfect for your needs.
 That said, some scissors are designed specifically for certain crafts.
 For example, embroidery scissors are designed with small, intricate thread-snipping in mind; consequently, their blades and tips are smaller and often more precision-oriented than those on other scissors.
-If you’re unsure about the type of scissor to buy, or you anticipate using a single set of scissors across a smattering for craft types, consider a pair of general craft scissors, like Scotch Precision Scissors, which are designed for cutting fabric, paper, and more.
+If you’re unsure about the type of scissor to buy, or you anticipate using a single set of scissors across a smattering of craft types, consider a pair of general craft scissors, like Scotch Precision Scissors, which are designed for cutting fabric, paper, and more.

 High-quality scissors can last for years of crafting.
 Elements pertaining to durability include blade material, hinge quality, and sharpness, as well as the option to easily sharpen the blades if they dull over time.
 Look for blades made from rust-proof metal, including stainless steel.

 If you plan to use your scissors frequently and for prolonged periods, consider looking for a pair with an ergonomic handle design.
 Usually, ergonomic scissors have contoured handles that are designed specifically to reduce hand fatigue.
 Scissor weight is another factor to consider: Note that heavier scissors may feel more tiring than lighter ones.

 What is the difference between scissors and shears?

 Generally, scissors have shorter blades than shears, which can typically feature blade lengths of 6 inches or more.
 Additionally, the finger loops for scissors and shears often differ; specifically, shears tend to have two different-sized finger holes, whereas scissors often do not.

 One common trick is to fold up aluminum foil a few times.
 Then, cut the folded aluminum foil with the scissors you wish to sharpen.
 This applies to decorative-edge scissors and straight-edge scissors.